Body Of American Michael Sharp, U.N. Peacekeeper In Congo, Found In Shallow Grave

 Michael Sharp was a man who believed in the power of persuasion.
 In the Democratic Republic of Congo, Michael would walk unarmed deep into rebel-held territory, sit with rebels in the shade of banana trees and exchange stories.

 Michael understood that the rebels had a very clear vision of their country’s past, and they used this vision to justify their own violence.
 It was this understanding that allowed Michael to walk out of the jungle unscathed.
-He was able to connect with the rebels in a way that very few people have ever done before, and after every trip he would be followed, perhaps days later, by rebels who’d decided to give up the fight and surrender.
+He was able to connect with the rebels in a way that very few people have ever done before, and after every trip, he would be followed, perhaps days later, by rebels who’d decided to give up the fight and surrender.
 Michael’s own estimation is that his team persuaded at least 1,600 rebels to leave the jungle and come home.

 It was just three weeks ago that Michael entered rebel-held territory for the last time.
-At this point in time he wasn’t working for the church group, because it had lost its funding: he was working for the United Nations Security Council Group of Experts and was investigating a rebellion in the Kansai Central Province of the Democratic Republic of Congo.
+At this point in time, he wasn’t working for the church group because it had lost its funding: he was working for the United Nations Security Council Group of Experts and was investigating a rebellion in the Kansai Central Province of the Democratic Republic of Congo.
 And this time was no different: he entered the jungle together with his interpreter and their motorbike drivers.

 Michael Sharp was a man of determination, but also a man of optimism and extreme kindness.
 He had the very rare ability of being able to engage in dialog with violent people who see the world so differently to others.